 Supervisory board size refers to the number of supervisory board in a company.
 There are two arguments regarding to the board size.
 Jensen (1993) consider that large number of board would bring to the inefficient monitoring due to the communication and decision making process problem.
 In contrast, Pearce and Zahra (1992) state that large number of board increase the board performance due to the ability of board to bring the external resources into company.
 In addition, Gana and Lajmi (2012) find that a positive significant relationship between board size and audit quality.
-However, Krishnan and Visvananthan (2009) investigate the relationship between board size and audit quality, and thus, conclude that there is no significant effect of the board size and audit quality.
+However, Krishnan and Visvananthan (2009) investigate the relationship between board size and audit quality.
 Based on the theoretical reason and previous study, we offer the second hypothesis.
 H2: There is a significant positive relationship between supervisory board size and audit quality.